robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 ## Whitespace IS Significant

 How would you teach a child?
-Would you have them not learn to indent properly?
+Would you teach them that indenting really doesn't matter?
+Boy I hope not.
 Would you encourage them to write spaghetti?
-Hell no.
+Probably not.
+Whitespace simply *does* matter.
-Whitespace does matter.
 These are the very reasons Python is taking over the education world as the first *real* language to learn and why it is the default language for CodeCombat.com and SkilStak as well.
 This acknowledges the need to keep things the least frustrating for those starting out while keeping it real.

 This is the exact same reason that learning the preprocessors Jade and Stylus are *better* than learning actual HTML and CSS for beginners.
 It follows for CoffeeScript as well.
-Not only do students learn the tools seasoned professionals prefer for their simplicity and speed of development, but they learn the actual code better as well.
+Not only do students learn the tools and workflows modern professionals prefer for their simplicity and speed of development, but they learn the actual code better as well.

 ## Clarity Beats Cleverness